 An example of this has already been mentioned.
 Closing down existing coal-powered power plants and producing the same amount of energy from renewable sources would require huge areas of land that won’t be usable for anything else.
 And it would swap a reliable source of energy for a highly intermittent one.
 Therefore such move may actually create more problems than it solves.

 But there are many other examples too.
 Closing down existing roads will not stop people from driving.
 Instead, it will increase gridlocks and will increase average travel times for everyone.
-Closing down certain industries would result in many people loosing their jobs, which will have much more detrimental effect on their lives than global worming would even in the worst-case scenario.
+Closing down certain industries would result in many people loosing their jobs, which will have much more detrimental effect on their lives than global warming even would in the worst-case scenario.
 And making a large number of people poor is likely to increase crime, which will make life worse for everyone.

 Seeing the bigger picture is what environmentalists often fail to do.
 But no big policy change is possible unless it’s impact is fully assessed.
 This doesn’t apply to all environmentalists though.
 There are some sensible environmentalists who do consider the bigger picture.